ravikhokle/Basic-Activity-Booking-App/readme.md

     npm start
     ```

-Open your browser and navigate to `http://localhost:3000` or added host in .env.
+Open your browser and navigate to `http://localhost:5000`